absmach/supermq/docs/provisioning.md

 Before proceeding, make sure that you have created a new account, and obtained an authorization key.

-### Provisioning things
+### Creating things

-Things are provisioned by executing request `POST /things` with a JSON payload.
+Things are created by executing request `POST /things` with a JSON payload.
-Note that you will also need `user_auth_token` in order to provision things that belong to this particular user.
+Note that you will also need `user_auth_token` in order to create things that belong to this particular user.

 ```